Our Service Charter sets out the role of the ACCC and standard of service you can expect to receive from us.

 - promoting competition in the communication, bulk water, postal, and transport industries.

-We are not a complaints handling body.
-This means we do not act on behalf of individual consumers or businesses to resolve their complaints with businesses or organisations.
-It also means we do not make determinations on whether a breach of the legislation has occurred, or provide businesses or consumers with legal advice.
-If we are unable to help you, we may refer you to another agency to assist you to resolve your complaint.
+We do not act on behalf of consumers or businesses to resolve their individual disputes with businesses or organisations.
+Only a court can make determinations on whether a breach of the legislation has occurred; we can’t provide businesses or consumers with legal advice.

 Information on the corporate priorities and strategies of the ACCC can be obtained from our Corporate Plan.